GausSN: Bayesian Time-Delay Estimation for Strongly Lensed Supernovae: Flexible Sinusoidal Microlensing Parameterization

 By modelling the underlying light curve non-parametrically with a GP, \textsc{GausSN} is able to fit the light curves of any type of SN without prior knowledge of the type or the redshift of the object.
 In addition, the model naturally fits for the time delays of all images, observed in any number of bands, simultaneously.
 By fitting all images in all filters together, we take advantage of the full information available from the data by leveraging the knowledge that for each band, the multiple images' time-series are time-shifted and magnified realization of the same underlying light curve. \textsc{GausSN} also implements a novel microlensing treatment which occurs alongside time-delay estimation for a one-step time-delay measurement.
 A time-varying magnification term is used to account for both macrolensing and microlensing simultaneously with the time-delay estimate.
 Because the time delay and microlensing are jointly inferred, \textsc{GausSN} does not require post-processing to account for a systematic error budget due to microlensing, but instead incorporates uncertainty from microlensing in the statistical uncertainty.
 Therefore, \textsc{GausSN} provides a coherent Bayesian time-delay estimate in one-step, without the need for post-processing to account for systematics from template choice or microlensing.

 The peculiar nature of SN Refsdal's light curve exemplifies the need for a template-independent approach for time-delay estimation for glSNe, such as \textsc{GausSN}.
 Although most similar to SN~1987A \citep{Woosley_1988, Kelly_2016_spec}, SN Refsdal's light curves are not well described by any existing templates \citep[although some theoretical models have been developed, e.g.][]{Baklanov_2021}.
-While the light curves of SNe~Ia are highly uniform, the shapes of the light curves of other types of supernovae are less well studied and more highly varied from object to object.
+While the light curves of SNe~Ia are highly uniform, the shapes of the light curves of other types of SNe are less well studied and more highly varied from object to object.
 GPs are well suited for this application, as they are flexible and data driven, with minimal assumptions about the properties of the true underlying light curve.

 Indeed, in the analysis of the time delays of SN Refsdal's five images, the Bayesian Gaussian Process method, upon which \textsc{GausSN} is based, was highly successful \citep{Kelly_2023_ApJ}.
-Four methods, including \texttt{sntd} and a custom piecewise polynomial template approach, were tested on simulations of SN Refsdal-like light curves to determine the quality of each method's fits.
-In simulations, the Bayesian Gaussian Process method outperformed the template-based approaches for extracting the time delays of the 2 best-sampled images S2 and S3 relative to the first image.
-On the other hand, \texttt{sntd} and the custom template approach were more successful in estimating the time delay of the more poorly sampled images S4 and SX relative to the first image.
-Ultimately, the custom template was the most generally successful in fitting for time delays and magnifications for all the images in simulations.
+Four methods, including \texttt{sntd}, used with a Bazin function as the parametric model because an SED template does not exist for SN Refsdal, and a custom piece-wise polynomial template approach, were tested on simulations of SN Refsdal-like light curves to determine the quality of each method's fits.
+In simulations, the Bayesian Gaussian Process method outperformed the parametric model-based approaches for extracting the time delays of the 2 best-sampled images S2 and S3 relative to the first image.
+On the other hand, \texttt{sntd} and the custom piece-wise polynomial approach were more successful in estimating the time delay of the more poorly sampled images S4 and SX relative to the first image.
+Ultimately, the custom piece-wise polynomial approach was the most generally successful in fitting for time delays and magnifications for all the images in simulations.